beumsk/rpg/README.md

 ## Ideas

 - save/load via download/upload file? (encrypt data to avoid cheat?)
-- first fight intro+tuto against master that we lose as we only have basic attacks?
 - quests in menu?
   - npc as deadSpots => when hitting => dialog screen? and start quest
 - achievements in menu?